Public Invited to Join the Ranks to Run With Responders

 Supporting Local Charities

-"For 2024, our charities are Canadian Mental Health Association-Windsor-Essex County Branch (CMHA-WECB) and Law Enforcement Torch Relay for Special Olympics Ontario, with 100% of the proceeds to benefit these two important charitable organizations,” said co-organizer Dave Orshinsky.
+"For 2025, our charities are Canadian Mental Health Association - Windsor-Essex County Branch (CMHA-WECB), Law Enforcement Torch Run for Special Olympics and Windsor Firefighters Benefit Fund, with 100% of the proceeds to benefit these three important charitable organizations,” said co-organizer Dave Orshinsky.

 Dave Orshinsky, Windsor Police Sergeant Wil Hodgins and Gary Belanger are the organizers of the charity 5K, which will be a rain-or-shine event.

-Race-day registration begins at 7:30 a.m. with the run to start at 9 a.m. sharp.
+Race-day registration begins at 7:30 a.m. with the run to start at 9:00 a.m. sharp.
 All runners in the 5K will receive a high-quality event t-shirt and finisher’s medal.
-Entry fees are $50 for the 5K run and $25 for the AM 800m Run or Kids Dash.

-“Run With Responders gives everyone the opportunity to support two great initiatives that champion mental health support, acceptance and inclusion,” said Essex-Windsor EMS Chief Justin Lammers.
+“Run with Responders gives everyone the opportunity to support three great initiatives that champion mental health support, acceptance, and inclusion,” said Essex-Windsor EMS Chief, Justin Lammers.

 Funds raised will support ongoing mental health education, training, and awareness as part of the Sole Focus Project of the Canadian Mental Health Association.
 Many sessions are geared toward helping professionals like first responders, medical professionals, youth, and caregivers.

-“Mental health is key to our well-being, and we can’t be truly healthy without it,” said Canadian Mental Health Association’s Kim Willis.
+“Mental health is key to our well-being, and we can’t be truly healthy without it,” said Canadian Mental Health Association’s Director of Communications and Mental Health Promotion Kim Willis.
 “It involves how we feel, think, act, and interact with the world around us.
 Mental health is about realizing our potential, coping with the normal stresses of life, and making a contribution to our community.”

 The Law Enforcement Torch Run for Special Olympics (LETR) engages law enforcement officers worldwide, championing acceptance and inclusion for people with intellectual disabilities, starting first with their own communities.

-“The Windsor Police Service is proud to join partners from across the community for this event,” said Jason Bellaire, Chief of the Windsor Police Service.
-“Our members look forward to supporting mental health and raising funds for our amazing Special Olympians.”
+“The Windsor Police Service is proud to join partners from across the community for this event,” said Windsor Police Service Chief Jason Bellaire.
+“Our members look forward to supporting mental health and raising funds for our amazing athletes.”

 Sponsorship Opportunities